The Martian (Weir novel)

 The Martian is a 2011 science fiction debut novel written by Andy Weir.
-The book was originally self-published on Weir's blog, in a serialized format.
+The book was originally self-published on Weir's blog as a serial.
 In 2014, the book was re-released after Crown Publishing Group purchased the exclusive publishing rights.
 The story follows an American astronaut, Mark Watney, as he becomes stranded alone on Mars in 2035 and must improvise in order to survive.

 A film adaptation, The Martian, directed by Ridley Scott and starring Matt Damon, was released in October 2015.

 Plot summary

-In the year 2035, the crew of NASA's Ares 3 mission have arrived at Acidalia Planitia for a planned month-long stay on Mars.
-After only six sols, an intense dust and wind storm threatens to topple their Mars Ascent Vehicle (MAV), which would trap them on the planet.
-During the hurried evacuation, an antenna tears loose and impales astronaut Mark Watney, a botanist and engineer, also disabling his spacesuit radio.
+In the year 2035, the crew of NASA's Ares 3 mission have arrived at Acidalia Planitia for a month-long stay on Mars.
+After only six sols, a wind storm threatens to topple their Mars Ascent Vehicle (MAV), which would trap them on the planet.
+During the evacuation, an antenna tears loose and impales astronaut Mark Watney, a botanist and engineer, also disabling his spacesuit radio and life signs monitoring system.
 He is flung out of sight by the wind and presumed dead.
 As the MAV teeters dangerously, mission commander Melissa Lewis has no choice but to take off without completing the search for Watney.

-However, Watney is not dead.
+Watney is not dead.
 His injury proves relatively minor, but with no long-range radio, he cannot communicate with anyone.
-He must rely on his own resourcefulness to survive.
-He begins a log of his experiences.
+He must rely on his own resourcefulness to survive and begins a log of his experiences.
 His philosophy is to "work the problem", solving each challenge in turn as it confronts him.
 With food a critical, though not immediate, problem, he begins growing potatoes in the crew's Martian habitat, the Hab.
-He uses an iridium catalyst to separate hydrogen gas from surplus hydrazine fuel, which he then burns to generate water for the plants.
+He uses an iridium catalyst to separate hydrogen gas from surplus hydrazine fuel, which he then burns with the oxygen in the Habs' air to generate water for the plants.